ess-dmsc/nexus-constructor/DeveloperNotes.md

 This then makes it possible to access your new custom validator (along with the other validators in `validators.py`) by using the following import statement at the top of a QML file:
 `import MyValidators 1.0`.

-Once imported, a custom Validator can then be used within a QML field by assigning `validation: MyCustomValidator` in a `LabeledTextField`.
+Once imported, a custom Validator can then be used within a QML field by assigning `validation: MyCustomValidator`.
 The example below shows how this is done in the case of the `UnitValidator`.

 ```qml
 LabeledTextField {